 Choosing the right chairs for a wedding depends on the venue, the style of the day, and whether you need the same chairs for ceremony and reception.
 This guide covers the three main types, how many to hire, and what to expect on delivery day.

-The Chiavari chair is the go-to for formal weddings and black-tie events.
-It is a lightweight, stackable Italian design with a characteristic grid-pattern back.
-The Chiavari Chair we hire comes with a padded seat and is popular for marquee receptions and hotel banqueting suites.
+The Chiavari chair suits formal weddings and black-tie events.
+Its lightweight Italian frame stacks well and gives you the grid-pattern back that most couples recognise.
+The Chiavari Chair includes a padded seat and works well in marquee receptions and hotel banqueting suites.

 Chiavari chairs work well when:

-They can be set up in rows for a ceremony and moved to tables for a reception, though this takes time.
-Allow 30-45 minutes for a crew of four to flip a room of 100 chairs.
-Seat pads are available separately and worth ordering if guests will be seated for a long dinner.
-Bare Chiavari seats are fine for shorter ceremonies.
+You can set them in rows for a ceremony and move them to tables for a reception, but your crew needs time for the room flip.
+Allow 30 to 45 minutes for a team of four to turn a room of 100 chairs.
+Seat pads are available separately and make a difference during a long dinner.
+Bare Chiavari seats suit shorter ceremonies.

-Banqueting chairs are the standard for hotel functions, conference centres, and larger indoor events.
-They are sturdier than Chiavaris, padded throughout, and comfortable for longer use.
-The Banqueting Chair is upholstered in a neutral fabric and works in formal or semi-formal settings.
-It is heavier than a Chiavari, which matters when moving large quantities between rooms.
+Banqueting chairs suit hotel functions and larger indoor events.
+They give guests more padding than Chiavaris and keep people comfortable through a long meal.
+The Banqueting Chair uses a neutral fabric that fits formal and semi-formal settings.
+It weighs more than a Chiavari, so your crew needs to factor that in when they move large quantities between rooms.

 Banqueting chairs suit:

-Seat covers are commonly fitted over banqueting chairs to change the colour or add a sash.
-That is a separate supplier job, but factor it into your timeline: dressing 100 chairs takes at least two hours for a small crew.
+A linen supplier often fits seat covers over banqueting chairs to change the colour or add a sash.
+Factor that into the timeline, dressing 100 chairs takes at least two hours for a small crew.

-The White Folding Chair is most useful for outdoor ceremonies, garden parties, and marquee weddings where you want a clean, minimal look without the cost of Chiavaris.
-Folding chair hire is generally cheaper per unit and easier to manage: they stack well, transport on cage trolleys, and set up quickly without tools.
+The White Folding Chair works best for outdoor ceremonies, garden parties and marquee weddings where you want a clean look without Chiavari pricing.
+Folding chair hire costs less per unit and is easier for crews to manage, the chairs stack well, travel on cage trolleys and set up fast without tools.

 Use folding chairs for:

 For a ceremony-only setup, you need one chair per guest.
-For a ceremony followed by a reception where the same chairs are reused at tables, you still need one per guest, though you will need to plan the room flip carefully.
+If you reuse the same chairs for the reception tables, you still need one chair per guest, but you need a clear plan for the room flip.

-If the ceremony and reception are in separate spaces with no time to move chairs between them, you will need chairs for both setups running simultaneously.
-That can double your hire quantity, so confirm the venue layout and schedule before ordering.
+If the ceremony and reception run in separate spaces with no time to move chairs between them, you need chairs for both setups at the same time.
+That can double the hire quantity, so confirm the venue layout and schedule before you order.

-Ceremony rows are typically set two chairs wide with a central aisle.
-A row of ten chairs takes roughly four metres of width.
-For 100 guests, that is ten rows of ten chairs, around eight metres deep at standard 90cm row spacing.
+Ceremony rows are often set two chairs wide with a central aisle.
+A row of ten chairs takes about four metres of width.
+For 100 guests, that gives you ten rows of ten chairs and about eight metres of depth at standard 90cm row spacing.

 For a round-table reception, eight to ten chairs per table is the norm.
-A 5ft (150cm) round table comfortably seats eight; a 6ft (180cm) round seats ten.
+A 5ft (150cm) round table seats eight, and a 6ft (180cm) round table seats ten.

-Chairs are delivered on trolleys and placed into position before your venue access time.
+Our crew delivers chairs on trolleys and places them before your venue access time.
 Most full-service hire orders from Expo Hire include setup in position as standard.

 Browse all chair hire options or contact us for a quote for your event.